Diacius/webhook-escpos/README.md

 `python3 -m flask run -h **your.devices.ip.address**` (you need to include -h to allow requests from your local network)

 Allowing access to the internet is **not recommended**, my code isn't perfect and the flask development shouldn't be used in production!
+Furthermore, CORS is currently enabled for all connections to the API, you will want to change thsi before using the API, you have been warned!

 ## Printer support